LakshyaMalhotra/LakshyaMalhotra.github.io/about.md

 </center> -->

 I'm a data scientist at Intel.
 I have a Ph.D. in computational nuclear physics from [University of Kentucky](https://www.uky.edu/).
 I did my postdoctoral research at [University of Wisconsin-Madison](https://www.wisc.edu/) specializing in the applications of deep learning in plasma fusion.

-I'm passionate about artificial intelligence and its applications to the physical sciences.
+I love writing high performance code and am passionate about artificial intelligence and its applications to the physical sciences.

 Outside of machine learning, I like to spend time with my family and friends.
 I also like to do a lot of hiking and photography (though I'm still learning the latter).